ChiragxMalik/Hush/README.md

-Got it 👍 — here’s a clean **README.md draft** for your project.
-You can add your screenshot(s) under the “Demo” section once you upload them to your repo.

----

 # ❤️ HeartHush – AI Mental Health Chatbot

 HeartHush (**Hush**) is a therapeutic chatbot that adapts to your emotional state and provides supportive, evidence-based responses.